team-telnyx/telnyx-webrtc-android/README.md

                 }
 ```

-When we receive a call we will receive an InviteResponse data class that contains the details we neeed to accept the call.
+When we receive a call we will receive an InviteResponse data class that contains the details we need to accept the call.
 We can then call the acceptCall method in TelnyxClient from our ViewModel:

 ```kotlin
  telnyxClient.call.acceptCall(callId, destinationNumber)